dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ```
 _listing 6.18: expand, next_power and rehashing? methods in the Dict class_

 Similarly to `resize`, if we're already in the process of rehashing, we can abort early.
-We also abort early is the number of items in the array is greater than the new size.
-In this case, there's no point in resizing the table, it would too small.
+We also abort early if the number of items in the array is greater than the new size.
+In this case, there's no point in resizing the table, it would be too small.

 We use the `next_power` method to find the next power of two that is greater or equal to the new size.
 This method is used to maintain the size of the array as of power of two to leverage the bitwise AND operation to compute a modulo.